Blast Corps Soundtrack

 Neil Voss, 1997

 For several decades, very few Western game soundtracks would receive a standalone score release.
-It’s encouraging to see that this didn’t stop deserving works from receiving the acclaim they were due.
+It’s encouraging to see that this didn’t stop deserving works from getting the acclaim they were due.
 Case in point: Neil Voss’ Tetrisphere, voted “Best Soundtrack” at Nintendo Power’s 1997 annual awards and widely recognised as one of the greatest Nintendo 64 scores.

 Indeed, this is the most creative, complex and best-developed electronic soundtrack on the console.
 Many puzzler scores tactfully remain in the background to avoid breaking gamers’ concentration.
 Tetrisphere also accomplishes this feat with its steadily paced, mid-tempo techno cues, but this music is anything but subdued and low-key.
 Voss’ creation is far more ambitious than most other puzzle scores, amounting to a fully-fledged piece of sci-fi world-building that could also play in a futuristic RPG.